AnaisAguiar1/Eutech/task_2/README.md

 </center>
 <br>

-If we want to reject or deny the ssh conection we add the next rule ``"ufw deny from 192.168.43.0/24 to any port 22 proto tcp"``, with this command we will be rejecting all the specified network (192.168.43.0/24), except for the one that we accepted before (192.168.43.19), so we can be able to conect by ssh with the server.
+If we wanted to reject or deny the ssh connection, we added the next rule ``"ufw deny from 192.168.43.0/24 to any port 22 proto tcp"``, with this command we will be rejecting all the specified network (192.168.43.0/24), except for the one that we accepted before (192.168.43.19), so we can connect by ssh with the server.

-Checked that the rules were apllied correctly using the command ``"ufw status numbered"``, we will see our rules running, so, now we can test them.
+We checked that the rules were apllied correctly using the command ``"ufw status numbered"``, we wanted to see our rules running, so that we can test them.

 <br>